 WAY TO THRIVE

-Swap out high-potassium foods for lower-potassium ones.
+If you follow a low-potassium lifestyle, swap out high-potassium foods for lower-potassium ones.
 Know that even low-potassium foods need portion control.
-Always.